Chris-Johanson/Chris-Johanson.github.io/_pages/about.md

   image: "/images/cornell.png"
 ---

-I'm a student at Cornell University studying Computer Science in the College of Engineering.
-I also play rugby for the Cornell University Rugby Football Club
+I grew up in Cleveland OH, and became enrolled in the College of Engineering at Cornell University upon graduation from Hudson High School.
+I am currently a Junior studying computer science, and expect to graduate with a B.S. in Computer Science in 2020.
+I also play rugby for the Cornell University Rugby Football Club, and am a member of the Pi Kappa Alpha: Beta Theta chapter at Cornell.